 The SEMIS Coalition is a regional hub for the Great Lakes Stewardship Initiative

 The Great Lakes Stewardship Initiative started in 2007 to support place-based education throughout Michigan, with a focus on experiential learning opportunities based in regional hub organizations.
-The Southeast Michigan Stewardship Coalition (SEMIS Coalition) fulfills that role for our region.
+The Southeast Michigan Stewardship Coalition (SEMIS) fulfills that role for our region.

 Overview of the Great Lake Stewardship Initiative

 Across Michigan, the Great Lakes Stewardship Initiative uses three key strategies in this state-wide work:

 - Place-Based Education: Place-based education uses the local community and environment as an important context for teaching and learning.
 Students venture out of their classrooms, and take part in hands-on, real-world inquiry and problem solving related to local stewardship needs.
 As they learn, they work with each other—and with their teachers and community partners—to improve their community and the environment.